danbz/aesthetic-programming/7-VocableCode/Readme.md

 All the voice files are stored in the wav file format.
 Since the files are named in a specific convention that follow the field `iam` in the JSON file.
 In this way, we can then concatenate all the bits and pieces by using the operator `+` so as to retrieve the specific voice file to play: `let getVoice = "inclusive/voices/" + iam + makingStatements + ".wav";`As discussed earlier, the selected voice is synchronized with the text on screen.
 That is to say the program won't speak purely random from all the voices.

-To play a sound file you need to both use `loadSound` as a callback to make sure the sound is fully loaded (it takes time as it also involves file size issues, memory and hardware) before the function `speak.play()` is invoked.
+To deal with sound, or to play a voice file in this specific case, there is a p5.sound library which extends p5 with Web Audio functionality.
+Among many sound related functions like capturing/listening to audio input (we have demonstrated in Ch.4 - Data Capture), analysis and synthesis, the use of the p5.sound library is more to simply load and play the sound files.
+To do this, you need to both use `loadSound` as a callback to make sure the sound is fully loaded (it takes time as it also involves file size issues, memory and hardware) before the function `speak.play()` is invoked (see sketch 6).

 ## 3. Source Code for Vocable Code